MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/03-Get Logs/basics.md

 Ethereum event logs are stored in transaction receipts, capturing essential details such as gas used, transaction status, and more.
 Understanding the dynamics of storage enables us to explore how to efficiently retrieve this information using Moralis and other methods like `eth_getLogs`.

-## Unveiling the efficiency of Moralis' getContractLogs endpoint
+## Unveiling the Efficiency of Moralis' getContractLogs Endpoint

 The [getContractLogs](/web3-data-api/evm/reference/get-contract-logs) endpoint from Moralis stands as a hallmark of convenience, offering an effective way to access ETH get logs.
 Before diving into Moralis, let's comprehend how it fares against `eth_getLogs`.